-- 1. the quantification of the impact of the oil spill on settlement and juvenile mortality is not straightforward, both at Nightingale and at Inaccessible islands to which the oil spread; - 2. the soya spill, which is restricted to Nightingale island, has certainly had an impact there as evidenced by the poor catch rates experienced for recent experimental catches; however this would have been caused by either or both of a short term migration of the lobsters from the fishing area and an immediate additional mortality on adult lobsters; the quantification of these effects is again difficult, and importantly the consequences of the two possibilities are rather different; - 3. there are two alternative models for the growth rate of lobsters at Nightingale island, and results do change appreciably depending upon which of these better approximates reality.
+- 1. the quantification of the impact of the oil spill on settlement and juvenile mortality is not straightforward, both at Nightingale and at Inaccessible islands to which the oil spread; - 2. the soya spill, which is restricted to Nightingale island, has certainly had an impact there as evidenced by the poor catch rates experienced for recent experimental catches; however this would have been caused by either or both of a short term migration of the lobsters from the fishing area1 and an immediate additional mortality on adult lobsters; the quantification of these effects is again difficult, and importantly the consequences of the two possibilities are rather different; - 3. there are two alternative models for the growth rate of lobsters at Nightingale island, and results do change appreciably depending upon which of these better approximates reality.

-The present basis for management decisions on the annual catch limits for each of the Tristan islands is strongly oriented towards maintaining catch rates at or near to their recent (pre-Oliva incident) levels.
-The reason is that were abundance to drop, catch rates would become lower, so that more fishing time and effort (costing more in terms of fuel and fishers' salaries) would be needed to harvest the same tonnage of lobsters - perhaps this increase would even be such as to render the fishery uneconomical to pursue.
+Prior to the Oliva incident, the agreed management objectives underlying decisions on the annual catch limits for each of the Tristan islands were fundamentally to maintain catch rates at or near to their recent levels.
+These remain the objectives after this incident.
+The reason is that were abundance to drop, in addition to possible consequent reductions in recruitment levels, catch rates would become lower, so that more fishing time and effort (costing more in terms of fuel and fishers' salaries) would be needed to harvest the same tonnage of lobsters - perhaps this increase would even be such as to render the fishery uneconomical to pursue.
 The oil and soya spill effects at Nightingale, and the oil impact at Inaccessible island, will to a greater or lesser extent have the effect of reducing lobster abundance if the catch levels intended before the OLIVA grounding were to be maintained.
 Thus the scenarios considered here envisage catches being reduced to a level for which, broadly speaking, catch rates are maintained in the medium as well as the long term, and thus the continued economic viability of the fishery is not compromised.
-This approach is implemented by calculating the catch levels that would result in the same abundance levels in 2016, 2021 and 2031 that would have occurred in the absence of the OLIVA incident under the present harvesting strategy for the resource.
+This approach is implemented by calculating the catch levels that would result in the same abundance levels in 2016, 2021 and 2031 that would have occurred in the absence of the OLIVA incident under the existing agreed harvesting strategy for the resource.
 The reason that a twenty year period has to be considered is that lobsters are long-lived animals, with relatively slow rates of population increase if reduced in abundance, so that if the soya spill impact at Nightingale island has been such as to cause appreciable mortality to the mature component of the population, it will take more than a decade for the resource to return to its recent level of abundance.

-&lt;sup>1 Alternatively the lobsters are satiated by the food that the soya provides and hence not attracted to baited traps - the net effect is the same.
+1 Alternatively the lobsters are satiated by the food that the soya provides and hence not attracted to baited traps

+- the net effect is the same.